Associate MEMBERS

 laura.silvestri@umontpellier.fr;laura.silvestri@univ-lyon1.fr

-Research Interests: Inmy pre-doctoral and doctoral research, I have focused on contemporary and transnational reinterpretations of a pan-Indian medical tradition (Ayurveda), followed by a martial tradition (Kalarippayattu) from South India, and on their practice.
-I am currently interested in the reconfigurations of social participation or disability among populations affected by chromosomal abnormalities or genetic diseases, during the transition to adulthood or following life-changing events such as organ transplantation or the introduction of innovative treatments.
+Research Topics: Inmy pre-doctoral and doctoral research, I focused on contemporary and transnational reinterpretations of a pan-Indian medical tradition (āyurveda), followed by a martial tradition (kaḷarippayaṛṛụ) from South India, as well as their practice.
+I am currently interested in the reconfigurations of social participation and disability among populations affected by chromosomal abnormalities or genetic disorders, particularly during the transition to adulthood or following major life events such as organ transplantation or the introduction of innovative treatments.

 Keywords